 These are written at the course level and align with the current standards and requirements under the Australian Qualifications Framework and Higher Education Standards Framework.

-The Course Architecture Principles provide:
+The Curriculum Architecture Principles provide:

 - Clear guidelines for course structures to enhance consistency and quality assurance at the point of design.